-A person who has a sensory processing disorder can sense the information, but their brain processes and evaluates it in an unexpected way.
+A person with a sensory processing disorder can sense the information, but their brain processes and evaluates it unexpectedly.
 It can impact just one sensation or all of them.

 Smell disorders, also known as olfactory impairment, can have a negative impact on a person's life quality.
 Every year, over 200,000 people visit a doctor for problems with their senses of smell and taste.
 Both of these chemical senses are intimately connected.
 In fact, some people who believe they have lost their sense of smell are actually suffering from a taste disorder.

-A student might not smell a gas leak or any material which is hazardous and may fall victim to a dangerous situation.
-Aids, either visual or auditory should be provided in the class to keep the learning safe.
+A student might not smell a gas leak or any material that is hazardous and may fall victim to a dangerous situation.
+Aids, either visual or auditory, should be provided in the class to keep the learning safe.
 A teacher or trainer can ensure safety by updating the class according to each student’s needs.